rtrppl/orgrr/readme.md

 ![orgrr-show-backlinks](/orgrr-show-backlinks.png)

 orgrr is a minimalist but complete note-taking system for Emacs.
-Its intended purpose is to write, analyze, and manage notes [inspired by Zettelkasten-like systems](https://www.youtube.com/watch?v=qRSCKSPMuDc).
+Its intended purpose is to write, analyze, and manage notes.

 These are the primary functions orgrr provides: